sendgrid/docs/source/User_Guide/Settings/Subusers/settings.md

 Credit Allocation
 {% endanchor %}

 Each subuser will be automatically configured to have access to Unlimited email credits from your parent account.
 This is so that your subusers can send emails from the moment you create them.
 It is up to you to set how these credits are allocated once you’ve create the subusers account and we give you a couple of optoins.

 **Unlimited Credits** - The default Credit Allocation setting for all new subusers.
 This allows your subuser to send as many emails as they need, up to and through the limitations on your parent account.

-**Recurring Credits** - Allows a certain number of email credits to be allocated to this user per month, use it or lose it.
+**Recurring Credits** - Allows a certain number of email credits to be allocated to this user per day, week, or month - use it or lose it.
 Once the limit is reached, the user’s requests to send emails will be denied by SendGrid.

 **Nonrecurrent Credits** - The number of credits this subuser has will not change on a schedule, the credits you give are the credits this subuser has, unless you allocate more credits either manually or via the API.

 {% anchor h2 %}
 Allocating or Removing Credits From a Subuser